techquestsdev/crontab-guru/README.md

 ## 🧪 Testing

-The project has comprehensive test coverage (93.6% with 72 test cases) and zero linting issues.
+The project has comprehensive test coverage and zero linting issues, leveraging Go's testing framework and `golangci-lint` for code quality.

 ### Run Tests